200 euro note: History

 The euro was founded on 1 January 1999, when it became the currency of over 300 million people in Europe.
 For the first three years of its existence it was an invisible currency, only used in accountancy. euro cash was not introduced until 1 January 2002, when it replaced the national banknotes and coins of the countries in eurozone 12, such as the Finnish markka.

-In 2007, Slovenia was the first country to adopt the euro since the introduction of euro notes and coins in 2002, followed by Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015, with Croatia being the most recent country to join the eurozone in 2023.
+On 1 January 2007, Slovenia was the first country to adopt the euro since the introduction of euro notes and coins in 2002, followed by Cyprus and Malta on 1 January 2008, Slovakia in 2009, Estonia on 1 January 2011, Latvia in 2014, Lithuania on 1 January 2015, Croatia on 1 January 2023 and Bulgaria on 1 January 2026.

 The changeover period

 The changeover period during which the former currencies' notes and coins were exchanged for those of the euro lasted about two months, from 1 January 2002 until 28 February 2002.
 The official date on which the national currencies ceased to be legal tender varied from member state to member state.
 The earliest date was in Germany, where the mark officially ceased to be legal tender on 31 December 2001, though the exchange period lasted for two months after that.
 Even after the old currencies ceased to be legal tender, they continued to be accepted by national central banks for ten years or more.